VelislavKarastoychev/bigNumber/README.md

 **_compare(number)_**

-Returns 1 if the first number is greater from the second, 0 if is equals and -1 if is smaller **_absGt(n)_ or _absoluteGreater(n)_**
+Returns 1 if the first number is greater from the second, 0 if is equals and -1 if is smaller

+**_absGt(n)_ or _absoluteGreater(n)_**

-Returns '''true''' if the first number is absolute bigger than the second and '''false''' otherwise
+Returns true if the first number is absolute bigger than the second and false otherwise

 _Example_
 ```javascript